awsdocs/amazon-eks-user-guide/doc_source/eks-linux-ami-versions.md

 ------

-## Amazon EKS\-optimized accelerated Amazon Linux 2 AMI<a name="eks-gpu-ami-versions"></a>
+## Amazon EKS optimized accelerated Amazon Linux AMI<a name="eks-gpu-ami-versions"></a>

-The table below lists the current and previous versions of the Amazon EKS\-optimized accelerated Amazon Linux 2 AMI\.
+The table below lists the current and previous versions of the Amazon EKS\-optimized accelerated Amazon Linux AMI\.

 ------
 #### [ Kubernetes version 1\.17 ]